manavarora506/manavarora506/README.md

 I will be interning at Amazon this summer as a Software Development Engineer and look forward to working on exciting projects and gaining new experiences.

-If you want to learn more about me, feel free to check out my wesbite marora.me!
+If you want to learn more about me, please visit [my website](https://www.marora.me)

 ____________________________________________________________________________________________________________________________________________________________________